lindsaykwardell/lindsaykwardell/content/posts/2020-11-15-git-comment-system.md

 ---
 slug: "/git-comment-system"
 date: 2020-11-15
-title: "Build a Comment System using Git"
+title: "Build a Static Comment System"
 author: "Lindsay Wardell"
 image: "/blog/git.gif"
 tags:
-  - Web Development
+  - Jamstack
-  - Git
+  - Netlify
-  - CMS
+  - Github
   - Javascript
 excerpt: ...
 ---

 ## From Wordpress to Jamstack

-I love the Jamstack.
-I built my first blog with Wordpress, which is an excellent tool.
-If you're looking into setting up your own blog, it's a great option!
+Back when I first started my own blog, I did what many still do today and deployed a Wordpress site.
+Honestly, Wordpress is great.
+If you're looking into setting up your own site, it's a fine option!
 The main problem I had with it, however, was relying on another service to host my posts, my images, everything.
-What if GoDaddy (my host at the time) were to shut down?
+What if my hosting provider were to shut down?
 How could I migrate from their MySQL database to another easily?
 What would I do with all of my content?

 This actually happened to me, when I needed to migrate from one provider to another.
 The solution - abandon everything, and start from scratch.
 A migration wasn't possible to my new host, so I copied everything into a text file and started over on the site.

 Then I learned about Gatsby, and that I could have a static site where my blog posts are all stored in text files.
-Win!
+That sounds like a win!
 I could control my posts, my site, my content, and host it anywhere.
 This sounded exactly like what I wanted to do.
 I looked at headless Wordpress, but decided I wanted full control of the site.
 I built out a first version of the site with Gatsby, deployed it to Netlify, and life was good.

 Except...